Molecular paleontology: Timeline

-2018: Molecular Paleobiologists link polymers of N-, O-, S-heterocycle composition in carbonaceous fossil remains mechanistically to structural biomolecules in original tissues.
+2018: Molecular paleobiologists link polymers of N-, O-, S-heterocycle composition (AGEs/ALEs, as referred to in the cited publication, Wiemann et al. 2018) in carbonaceous fossil remains mechanistically to structural biomolecules in original tissues.
 Through oxidative crosslinking, a process similar to the Maillard reaction, nucleophilic amino acid residues condense with Reactive Carbonyl Species derived from lipids and sugars.
 The processes of biomolecule fossilization, identified via Raman spectroscopy of modern and fossil tissues, experimental modelling, and statistical data evaluation, include Advanced Glycosylation and Advanced Lipoxidation.

 2019: An independent laboratory of Molecular Paleontologists confirms the transformation of biomolecules through Advanced Glycosylation and Lipoxidation during fossilization.
 The authors use Synchrotron Fourier-Transform Infrared spectroscopy.

 2020: Wiemann and colleagues identify biological signatures reflecting original biomineralization, tissue types, metabolism, and relationship affinity (phylogeny) in preserved compositional heterogeneities of a diversity of carbonaceous animal fossils.
 This is the first large-scale analysis of fossils ranging in age from the Neoproterozoic to the Recent, and the first published record of biological signals found in complex organic matter.
 The authors rely on statistical analyses of a uniquely large Raman spectroscopy data set.

 2021: Geochemists find tissue type signals in the composition of carbonaceous fossils dating back to the Tonian, and apply these signals to identify epibionts.
 The authors use Raman spectroscopy.

 2022: Raman spectroscopy data revealing patterns in the fossilization of structural biomolecules have been replicated with Fourier-Transform Infrared spectroscopy and a diversity of different Raman instruments, filters, and excitation sources.

+2023: The first in-depth chemical description of how original, biological cells and tissues fossilize is published.
+Importantly, the study shows that the free oxygen radical hypothesis (proposed by Mary Schweitzer and colleagues in 2013) is in many cases identical to the AGE/ALE formation hypothesis (proposed by Jasmina Wiemann and colleagues in 2018).
+The combined hypotheses, along with thermal maturation and carbonization, form a loose framework for biological cell and tissue fossilization.